 If a tumour is located at the apex of the lung, the nerves in this area may be compressed.
 Pancoast tumours (or superior sulcus tumour) can cause compression of the sympathetic plexus causing ipsilateral Horner’s syndrome characterized by miosis, ptosis, and anhydrosis.
 Progression of this type of tumour can lead to the involvement of the brachial plexus, causing arm and hand weakness.

 The most common sites of metastasis for lung cancer are the bones, liver, brain, and adrenal glands.
-The workup for determining metastases should involve investigations for all of these commonly affected sites.
+The workup for metastases should involve investigations for all of these commonly affected sites.

 The next step in the workup for a patient with suspected lung cancer is to have a chest x-ray performed.
 A chest CT is often done at the same time.
 Depending on the results from these imaging studies, further investigations can be done.
 The diagnosis of lung cancer can only be definitively confirmed by a tissue biopsy.
 Possible techniques used to obtain such a sample are described in the pathology section.